 Portugal is a country of water.
 From the sea to the rivers that crisscross the country, water in itself is a part of Portuguese culture.
-From this magical viewpoint, you can witness the Douro River in all its glory, and truly appreciate the beauty of Porto’s historic center: from the colorful houses in the Ribeira waterfront and the maze of small winding streets to the churches and palaces spread out across the city.
+From this magical viewpoint, you can witness the Douro River in all its glory, and truly appreciate the beauty of Porto’s historic center and Porto tourist attractions: from the colorful houses in the Ribeira waterfront and the maze of small winding streets to the churches and palaces spread out across the city.
 Porto is also a city of bridges, and from this viewpoint, you can see all the five bridges that connect Porto and Vila Nova de Gaia.

 However, more than the views themselves, what makes this place one of our favorites in the country is the fact that from the up top, you get to witness life in the city, the constant movement, the changing skies, and the new buildings that pop up.
 The terrace by the monastery is the perfect place to unwind, breathe inspiration, and wait for the sun to go down over the city.

 Contributed by Maria & Rui from Two Find a Way / FB: twofindaway